Timothy C. Tierney

 Joseph D. Soto

-Assistant Superintendent of Operations
+Superintendent Field Operations

 Joseph D. Soto has over 22 years of railroad experience in operations including, transportation, intermodal, automotive, and service design.
 His resume includes positions with CSX, Canadian National, Canadian Pacific and his current position with Conrail.